OrbiGoal/OrbiGoal/README.md

 #### Description
 This feature provides users with predictions for upcoming football matches based on historical data and performance metrics.
 This feature was implemented through the usage of artificial neural networks, and the TensorFlow package in python.
 The predictions were weighted against key performance indicators of a team's previous few games such as goals scored, red cards, yellow cards and possession.

 #### Implementation Challenges
 - Collecting and preprocessing large volumes of match data
 - Choosing and tuning the appropriate machine learning models
 - Continuously updating the prediction model with new data
 - Integrating predictions into actual application

 In Milestone 2, we created our working machine learning model which can make score predictions based on certain features of a match up that we deem important.
-Some of these features include the team formation, team scores, and team performance that is measured by each player's contribution to the match.
+Some of these features include the team scores and team yellow card that is measured by each player's performance in the match.
 To this end, we had to perform extensive data manipulation and data processing such as encoding categorical features.

-We also needed to create our own performance score layer to integrate into our model to account for various factors that may change in significance when the model learns from the dataset.
+In Milestone 3, the models are further updated and exported as .h5.
+The models are then converted to .json and .bin using tensorflowjs's converter to be used in our typescript code.
+Drop pickers were added to select Home and Away teams to find their next encounter.
+Alerts were also implemented to deal with invalid matches to warn users to eliminate the possibility for an error.
+The prediction card, onPress, makes a prediction of the match score using the predictive model.

 #### Diagrams
 <div align="left" style="margin-right: 20px;">